 At times, the process of figuring out what your customers want, what problems they have, and how they interact with your business can feel overwhelming and unnecessary.

 In this blog post, we’ll explain why a customer journey map is important and how to create one.
 This will help you build trust, engagement, and loyalty with new and returning customers or clients.
-To begin, let’s define what customer journey and customer journey map are.
+To begin, let’s define what the customer journey and customer journey map are.

 What is a Customer Journey?